nikaiser/portfolio_docs/src/content/docs/3.1___device/index.md

 ---
-title: The 'Box', a configurable sampling instrument for scientists
+title: The 'Box', an electromechanical sampling instrument for biologists and chemists
 categories: ['biobot']
 ---
 #### Title